tghastly/PYNQ-1/docs/source/0_whats_new.rst

 v1.5 PYNQ image
 ===============================

-The latest PYNQ image for the Pynq-Z1 is available here:
+The latest PYNQ image for the Pynq-Z1:

-* `The PYNQ v1.5 image will be available for download here <>`_
+* The PYNQ v1.5 image will be available for download here

 This image corresponds to the `v1.5 tag branch on the Pynq GitHub repository <https://github.com/Xilinx/PYNQ/tree/v1.5>`_.